 Walker collapsed about 30 minutes into basketball practice.
 He reportedly had passed physicals to participate n the tryouts.
 Autopsy results show that sudden cardiac arrest was the 7th grader’s cause of death.The Walkers’ Kentucky wrongful death lawsuit seeks unspecified punitive damages, in addition to damages for lost earning capacity, pain and suffering, sex crimes, medical expenses, and funeral costs.

 Grayson County Schools says they believe the two defendants will be exonerated.
 The coaches’ Detroit personal injury attorney says heat did not contribute to the teenager’s death and that the two men did not place the teenager at risk of injury.

 Schools, youth camps, daycare centers, athletic teams, and others charged with the care and supervision of minors can be held liable for personal injury to minors or wrongful death if inadequate supervision or other negligent acts results in a person getting hurt or dying.
 Contact a Personal injury lawyer, if you or your beloved one ever in such terrible situation.

-In an unrelated incident, the parents Jeffrey Dean Gilpin and Glenna Michele Crockett filed a Kentucky wrongful death lawsuit against the head coach and a number of assistant coaches at their 15-year-old son’s high school after he collapsed during football practice last year.
+In an unrelated incident, the parents Jeffrey Dean Gilpin and Glenna Michele Crockett filed a Kentucky wrongful death lawsuit with help of Albuquerque injury lawyer against the head coach and a number of assistant coaches at their 15-year-old son’s high school after he collapsed during football practice last year.
 They are accusing the defendants of negligence and reckless disregard contributing to his death.